Euphoria (Def Leppard album): Overview

 Former producer Robert John "Mutt" Lange returned for four days.
 "It was a bit weird, because he wasn't working the same way," recalled Elliott.
 "He wasn't hands-on.
 He was more observant.
 He'd say, 'Stop,' and make a suggestion… We also wrote another song where we did kind of start from scratch.
 We said, 'Let's do something really off the wall.'
 That ended up being the song 'All Night' – all groovy noises and orgasmic songs."
 Three songs were co-written with Lange, who performed backing vocals (as he had on other albums): "It's Only Love", "All Night" and "Promises".

 A song first recorded by Vivian Campbell's side band Clock, "To Be Alive", received a Leppard makeover.
 For the first time since 1981's High 'n' Dry, an instrumental was included: Phil Collen's "Disintegrate".
 This instrumental was known before as "Spanish Sky", a ballad that evolved into this track.

 1996 Formula One racing champion Damon Hill, a neighbour of Rick Savage, would contribute a guitar solo to the track "Demolition Man".

-In its first week of release, Euphoria sold over 98,000 units in the US and just missed the Top 10 of the Billboard 200, reaching No. 11.
+In its first week of release, Euphoria sold over 98,000 copies in the U.S. and just missed the Top 10 of the Billboard 200, reaching No. 11.
 First single "Promises" topped Billboard's Mainstream Rock chart in June 1999, a spot the band had not held in six years.Euphoria would later be certified gold in the US, Canada and Japan.
 The album-supporting tour stretched from May 1999 to September 2000.

 The album was released for the first time on vinyl on 21 June 2019, as a part of The Collection: Volume 2 box set.
 It was then issued on its own in 2022.